VT-CRO/SEC-ENVS/sim-env/README.md

 colcon build
 ```

 Now source the workspace again, and the workspace is ready to use.
+Make sure to run `source /usr/share/gazebo/setup.sh` before starting Gazebo.